magicoder10/react-progressive-image/README.md

 - Progressively load image with animation

 ## Future plan
-- Build a website to help people generate thumbnail image from the original one.
+- Build a website to help people generate thumbnail from the original image.
-- Provide hosting service for both images.
+- Provide hosting service for both image assets.
 - Generate React & Angular progressive image loading code based on the hosted URLs.
-- Provide REST & GraphQl API for thumbnail generation.

 ## Usage